 Gale, who has also worked on High School Reunion and The Cougar, among other reality TV shows, previously chronicled a dispute with his neighbors on Tumblr.
-His history with entertaining questioning the story’s veracity, while others are calling him a bully.
+His history with entertaining social media posts has some questioning the story’s veracity, while others are calling him a bully.

 On its first read, the story was vastly entertaining, feeding the desire for vigilante justice against the worst of our species.
 I called it “a Thanksgiving gift.”
 But there was a small part of the story I missed: his description of Diane as “wearing a medical mask over her idiot face.”

 “…Diane has stage IV small cell lung cancer.
 This would have been her last Thanksgiving with us. … She was bright, funny, and compassionate, and had a self-deprecating sense of humor.
 She taught elementary music.
 She loved kids.
 She loved to laugh.
 She was everybody’s favorite aunt.
 Actually, she still is.”